2023 Nigerian Senate elections in Imo State: Imo West

 The Imo West Senatorial District covers the local government areas of Ideato North, Ideato South, Isu, Njaba, Nwangele, Nkwerre, Oguta, Ohaji/Egbema, Orlu, Orsu, Oru East, and Oru West.
-The district is centered around the city of Orlu and is sometimes referred to as the "Orlu Zone."
+The district is centred around the city of Orlu and is sometimes referred to as the "Orlu Zone."
 Incumbent Rochas Okorocha (APC) was elected with 47.6% of the vote in 2019.
 In January 2022, Okorocha announced that he would run for president instead of seeking re-election; Okorocha came joint-last in the APC primary.

 Primary elections

 All Progressives Congress

 Before the primary, there were two major candidates: Goodluck Nanah Opiah (former House of Representatives member for Oguta/Ohaji/Egbema/Oru West) and Osita Izunaso (former Senator); however, Opiah dropped out just before the primary.
 On the primary date, Izunaso was nominated in a landslide over former MHR Greg Mbadiwe.